GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Counter Attack
 Reaction
-If a creature attempted an attack against you and it was a critical failure, you peform a melee or thrown attack against them.
+If a creature attempted an attack against you and it was a critical failure, you peform a melee or thrown attack against them if they are within.

 #### Counterspell
 Reaction